fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 Your book review is absolutely due today via email.
 Consult the REVISED [Book Review Writing Guide](book-review-guide).
 This was updated after the first essay.
 Also don't forget to consult the new [Revision Guide](writing-advice).
 I'm estimating you can raise your score by at least 1 or 2 points by spending up to an hour revising your essay with these writing suggestions in mind.
 As discussed in class, it's not just about improving your 'style' (whatever that means) but making your understanding and analysis of the book clearer to me, which is what I'm ultimately evaluating you on.
 "%}

-### For the week ending Apr 10
+### For the original Apr 7/9 week
 - Alina Bradford, [Rachel Carson: Life, Discoveries and Legacy](https://www.livescience.com/62185-rachel-carson-biography.html).
 - Rachel Carson, _Silent Spring_, 5--37.
 - Warren Belasco, _Appetite for Change_, 29--42 (Radical Consumerism); 111--131 (War of the Metaphors).

-{% include alert.html class='danger' title='DUE on FRIDAY, APR 10: Executive Summary' text="
+{% include alert.html class='danger' title='DUE on FRIDAY, APR 10 at 5pm: Executive Summary' text="
+Sorry for the weird due date/time, but I wanted to give you more time to complete the assignment since you have reviews due earlier this week.

-Email me your executive summary that provides answers to the following: What is the argument in Carson's book?
-In your view, what about her writing style maybe made it so effective at instigating environmental concerns?
-What is the relationship between what Carson is describing and what's happening in the Belasco chapters?
-How would you summarize what's happening in the Belasco chapters?
+Email me your executive summary that provides an answer to the following: How would you characterize the relationship between what Carson is describing and what's happening in the Belasco chapters?
+In answering the question, you will need to provide SOME summary of what the texts say, but remember that your analysis is far more important than the summary!
 Consult the [Executive Summary Writing Guide](exec-summary-guide).
 "%}

 ### From now on you have one assignment per week to be submitted (see above instructions) by THURSDAY at 11am.